Welcome to the Virginia Woolf Herbarium. For many years I have been

-Each essay tends to start out with a basic botanical identification and description of the plant, and then go on to a generally chronological treatment of its appearances in Woolf's life and work, working towards a holistic discussion of what the flower seems to mean to Woolf.
-This approach to meaning often involves a good deal of speculation on literary and mythological allusions; I have gratefully consulted as well the work of dozens of Woolf scholars.
-And in so far as I have had time, I have also looked at the holograph manuscripts of various novels and different editions of different essays so as to track how Woolf’s use of flowers evolved through her writing process.
+Each essay tends to start out with a basic botanical identification and description of the plant, continue to some meandering and recondite speculations on associated literary and mythological allusions, then go on to a generally chronological treatment of its appearances in Woolf's life and work, working towards a holistic discussion of what the flower seems to mean to Woolf.
+An annotated list of the sources I consulted most frequently for this research is posted on the site.
+I have gratefully consumed as well the work of dozens of Woolf scholars, which I cite perhaps too copiously for grace, but I hope to leave plenty of tracks for subsequent scholars.
+In so far as I have had time and patience, I have also looked at the holograph manuscripts of various novels and different editions of different essays so as to track how Woolf’s use of flowers evolved through her writing process.
 Inevitably, I have come across a number of fascinating insights -- into Woolf’s methods of creating structural unity, into possible sources in the great lumber-room of Woolf’s omnivorous reading, into hidden or coded or ironic significances.
 Indeed, for almost every flower/ essay there was a moment of discovery, an easter egg of delight that I couldn’t wait to share with the wider Woolf community.
 Hence this blog.

 Another advantage in publishing these essays on line is the ease of including illustrations.
 At first I simply wanted to include a photograph or other clear rendering of each flower.
 I was not sure what an asphodel looked like, or bog myrtle, or sea-holly, and I suspected many readers of Woolf would be at a similar loss.
 As I began to consult giant floral reference works, look up species on the Internet, and try to take photos of flowers myself, I began to understand that the appearance of these flowers is often quite important and tells us things about their meanings that are not obvious to those who know only their names and how they have been used in Shakespeare and Wordsworth and Christina Rossetti.
 For example, an illustrated listing of all the flowers in Jacob’s Room reveals that many of the blossoms are purple, spiky, and composed of many small flowers symmetrically arrayed, allowing some interesting speculation as to Woolf’s adaptation of the pastoral elegy’s use of purple flowers.